Rafał Pietrzak

-Rafał Pietrzak (born 30 January 1992) is a Polish professional footballer who plays as a defender for Lechia Gdańsk.
+Rafał Pietrzak (born 30 January 1992) is a Polish professional footballer who plays as a defender for I liga club Wieczysta Kraków.
 Besides Poland, he has played in Belgium.

 Career

 Club

 Pietrzak was born in Sosnowiec.
 In August 2010, he joined Górnik Zabrze on a one-year loan from Zagłębie Sosnowiec.
 In June 2011, he permanently signed with Górnik Zabrze.

 In August 2011, he was loaned to Piast Gliwice on a one-year deal.

 International

 He was a part of Poland national under-19 football team.

 Pietrzak received his first call up to the Poland national team in September 2018 for the UEFA Nations League game against Italy.
 He replaced Jakub Błaszczykowski in the 80th minute to earn his first cap in a 1–1 draw.